OpenLMIS/openlmis-template-service/FLYWAY.md

 * A migration should generally only have schema changes.
 The only time a migration would have data changes (i.e. INSERT/DELETE/etc. statements) is if it is considered "bootstrap" data.
   * **Note:** See [Bootstrap Data Guidelines](#bootstrap) below.
+* Migration scripts shouldn't have to check if a table/column exists.
+The state of the DB (schema) is already set by the migration scripts that preceed it.
 * Do not create reverse migrations (a migration that reverses an earlier migration).
 This guideline is to keep things simple if the migrations in a dot release upgrade are only partially successful.
 In this case, the recommended upgrade set of steps would be: